It’s finally here! Springtime is here!

 - Shows you how to prepare and tell a story.

-- Communicates the enormous benefits—ending the bedtime battle of wills, building vocabulary, making room for effective parenting moments.
+- Communicates the enormous benefits—ending the bedtime battle of wills, building vocabulary, making room for effective sustainable parenting moments.

 - Provides a treasure trove of stories that parents (and grandparents) can adapt for their children.